 - Book a Librarian

-Available at all Library locations.
+Meet with a librarian for one-on-one consultation.
 Please make requests several days in advance to ensure that we can accommodate your schedule.

 These services can be accessed for free with your library card.
 Book a Librarian for a quick, one-on-one tutorial.

-Lynda.com helps anyone learn software, technology, creative, and business skills to achieve their personal and professional goals.
+Helps anyone learn software, technology, creative, and business skills to achieve their personal and professional goals.
 Users receive unlimited access to a vast library of high-quality, current, and engaging video tutorials taught by recognized industry experts.

 These are examples of sites with job listings for national or regional employers.